PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-agenda-lab.md

 ### Editing and Rearranging Sections
-Even after the agenda has been generated, you can still make changes to the layout of the sections.
-After adding, removing, renaming or rearranging the sections in the presentation, simply click `Synchronize Agenda` again and the agenda will update itself to the new section layout.
+Even after the agenda has been generated, you can still make changes to the arrangement of the sections.
+After adding, removing, renaming or rearranging the sections in the presentation, simply click `Synchronize Agenda` again and the agenda will update itself to the new section arrangement.